Hidden Fence Pet Training Tips

 - Contact Us if you have any questions about our pet training systems.

 Proper training is essential for successful containment.
-If you have any questions about the dog training system phases, especially during the first few weeks, or if you have questions about your dog’s behavior during his training sessions, please Contact Us.
+If you have any questions about training, or if you have questions about your dog’s behavior during training sessions, please Contact Us.

-This is the area where the dog is free to play and roam.
+Safety Zone: This is the area where the dog is free to play.

-This is the signal field created by the boundary wire.
+Avoidance Zone: This is the signal field created by the boundary wire.
 When your dog crosses the signal field, the receiver collar emits an audible warning followed by a correction.
 When containment training is complete, your dog will remain in the Safety Zone.
-Get a FREE Quote

-- Never walk your dog through the flags during a training session.
+- Never walk your dog all the way through to the other side of the hidden fence zone during a training session.

 - Always reinforce the retreat concept by shaking the flags while saying “Watch out!” when your dog receives an audible warning or a correction during a training session.